-Happy birthday, Robert Longoria and Mrs. Carson. -- LR--
+Happy birthday, Robert Longoria and Mrs. Carson. -- I.R--

-The results of last Thursday's basketball game was somewhat unbelievable!
+basketball game was somewhat unbelievable!
 The score was 78-79, seniors favor, (with the help of the timekeeper).
 It seems the referees needed glasses, but the project was successful.
 The faculty members claim to be cheated.
-Now why would they think that? -- LR--
+Now why would they think that?